KaraTheNeko/LS-Chat/README.md

 * /clearname | Allows members to reset their active name **(Client Sided)**
 * /clearrank | Allows members to reset their active rank **(Client Sided)**
 * /clearhandle | Allows members to reset their active Twotter handles **(Client Sided)**

-## Support
-You can contact myself or other members who are using the reource for support on my [discord](https://discord.gg/hUsxsuRyH6)

-## Screenshots
-To view the related screenshots to NCCPack press [here](https://imgur.com/a/LFOKlgw)

-## Bugs
-To report bugs please go to the [NCC Discord](https://discord.gg/hUsxsuRyH6) and report any bugs you have!
-* Currently there is an issue this the chat script when the server has OneSync active

-## Coming Soon!
-* N/A

-If you wish to suggest anything that could be added to NCCPack please join my [Discord](https://discord.gg/hUsxsuRyH6) and utilise the suggestions channel.